-- Contaminated with a foodborne pathogens such as E. coli or Salmonella
+- Foods are contaminated with a foodborne pathogens such as E. coli or Salmonella.

-- A food allergen ingredient is in the product but not listed on the ingredient label, known as an undeclared food allergen
+- Foods contain an undeclared food allergen.
+A food allergen ingredient is in the product but not listed on the ingredient label.

-- Contains physical contaminants such as plastic, glass or metal fragments
+- Foods contains physical contaminants such as plastic, glass or metal fragments.

-- Check food item recalls on http://www.foodsafety.gov/recalls/, at the store you purchased the item or with the manufacturer of the product.
+- Check food item recalls on the foodsafety.gov recall page, at the store you purchased the item or with the manufacturer of the product.

 - Check your cupboards, refrigerator and/or freezer for the product.